alobley/Emulator/README.txt

-IMPORTANT NOTE: Nothing is complete yet.
-The instruction set is missing two instructions, the assembler is missing some abstractions, and the emulator is missing input and output.
-However, all of them are functional.

-DATE OF THIS REVISION: 01/04/2024
+DATE OF THIS REVISION: 01/06/2024
-EMULATOR VERSION: ALPHA 6
+EMULATOR VERSION: BETA 1
 ASSEMBLER VERSION: BETA 2

 Required Knowledge: Basic understanding of computer architectures and assembly.